-Studying abroad is a great resume-builder and it sets you apart from those job seekers who have not gained any firsthand international perspective.
-You can enhance your Mason experience and benefit from studying abroad in various ways:
+Studying abroad is a great resume-builder, and it sets you apart from the regular crowd of job seekers who have not gained an international perspective.
+You can enhance your George Mason experience and benefit from studying abroad in various ways:

-- Gain proficiency in a foreign language. - Adapt to new situations and apply them to "old" habits. - Develop an understanding for different cultures. - Learn how to manage ambiguity. - Grow personally, professionally, and academically.
+- Gain proficiency in a foreign language. - Adapt to new situations and apply them to "old" habits. - Develop an understanding of different cultures. - Learn how to tolerate ambiguity. - Grow personally, professionally, and academically.

-Mason-Led Programs
+Global Faculty-Led Programs

-Experience the Mason classroom abroad through a wide range of programs led by Mason faculty.
-Programs are offered during winter break, summer, spring, and fall, and are open to all.
+Experience the George Mason classroom abroad through a wide range of programs led by George Mason faculty.
+Programs are offered during winter break, summer, spring, and fall and are open to all.